Enhancing OLAP Resilience at LinkedIn: Zone-Aware Placement and Rebalancing

-Thus, the claim holds for $R = r+1$ whenever it holds for $R = r$.
-Combined with the base case, this completes the proof by induction for all $R$.
-The argument for minimal movement is more intuitive: in each step, the algorithm selects swaps that strictly reduce the number of overpopulated MZs, repairing two rows whenever possible (and at least one row otherwise), and never reintroduces imbalance into previously fixed rows.
-As a result, every swap makes monotonic progress toward a valid configuration, and no sequence of swaps can reach a valid state with fewer row updates.
+Thus the claim holds for $R = r+1$ whenever it holds for $R = r$, completing the induction.
+Minimal movement follows because each accepted swap strictly reduces overpopulated MZs, repairs two rows when possible (at least one otherwise), and never reintroduces imbalance into fixed rows.
+Hence every swap is monotonic, and no valid state is reachable with fewer row updates.

+\textbf{Validation.} We validated the implementation with manually crafted adversary cases covering creation, replacement, uplift, downlift, reused-instance repair, drift, and multi-row swaps.
+We also ran an offline randomized correctness test over one million randomly generated imbalanced initial conditions, checking that repair produced complete assignments with no reused instances, and that mirrored server sets satisfied the MZ-diversity constraint.